epatyukova/LLM-DFT-input-generation/ML_models_for_properties/Kspacing/README.md

 All these models have approximately the same performance.
 And we would like to have something better.

 Best trained models can be found in the goldilocks folder on sharepoint

+It is also interesting to keep in mind that the jarvis leadearboard in terms of predicting this parameter can be found here https://pages.nist.gov/jarvis_leaderboard/AI/SinglePropertyPrediction/dft_3d_kpoint_length_unit/ .
+Interestingly, the best model shows MAE = 9.0 and the model is a matminer_xgboost (it is not clear which features they use, most probably just unit cell lengths, angels, space group number, and the unit cell volume).